cjrh/lifter/README.md

 *lifter* is a CLI tool for downloading single-file executables from sites like Github that make them available.

+Nearly all projects that make CLI tools, like say _ripgrep_, put those binary artifacts in Github releases; but then we have to wait until some kind soul packages those binaries into various OS distro package managers so that we can get them via _apt_ or _yum_ or _chocolatey_.
+No more waiting! _lifter_ will download directly from the Github Releases page, if there is a new version released.

 ```
 $ dictomatic lifter
 lifter  noun    a thief who steals goods that are in a store